User Guide: Managing Consent for Email Open Tracking in Selligent

 Update privacy notices and preference centers to clearly explain:

-• That email open tracking is used
+• Email open tracking is used.

-• The purpose of this tracking
+• The purpose of this tracking.

-• How users can opt out
+• How users can opt out of open tracking.

-Step 3 – Prepare your data model
+Step 2 – Prepare your data model

-Step 4 – Manage existing users (if applicable)
+Step 3 – Manage existing users (if applicable)

 Copy